Official (basketball)

-There is one lead referee and one or two umpires, depending on whether there is a two- or three-person crew.
-In the NBA, the lead official is called the crew chief with one referee and one umpire.
+There is one head referee and one or two umpires, depending on whether there is a two- or three-person crew.
+In the NBA, the head official is called the crew chief with one referee and one umpire.
 In FIBA-sanctioned play, two-person crews consist of a crew chief and an umpire, and three-person crews contain a crew chief and two umpires.